wojtasskorcz/twitter-tf-idf/README.md

 twitter-tf-idf
 ==============

+A distributed service measuring tf-idf metrics of tweets.
+The tweets are retrieved using Twitter's Streaming API by subscribing to a topic.
+The collected data is processed using an Apache Storm cluster.

 ### Running Storm cluster

 Storm uses Zookeeper for coordinating the cluster.
 You can find installation guide for a standalone Zookeeper cluster [here](http://zookeeper.apache.org/doc/r3.3.3/zookeeperStarted.html#sc_InstallingSingleMode).